Can one hear the shape of a target zone?: The model. Risk aversion shocks, mean-preserving spreads and exchange target zones with finite exit time

 This formulation of the solution allows us to uncover the unique nature of the smooth-pasting conditions: the exchange rate process is not reflected at the bounds in the probabilistic sense, since this would have been modeled as a zero derivative condition on the transition probability density function.
-We are in the presence of ``soft'' boundaries, where the central bank interventions are determined by the interplay of the distance of the exchange rate to the bounds as well as the tendency of the fundamental to hit them (the risk): this is what is implied by the eigenfunction expansion of the solution.
-This allows us to ``endogenize'' the bands: because of the presence of expectations in the exchange rate equation \eqref{EX1}, we have a second-order term which allows us to solve the equation in its Sturm-Liouville form and eigenfunction expansion.
-The Fourier coefficients modulate the sensitivity of the exchange rate to the distance to the band, allowing for the central bank to intervene whenever the fundamental is ``felt'' to be approaching the bounds.
-This ``feeling'' is in fact a direct translation of how much the fundamental tends to escape and how much the central bank needs to intervene marginally or intramarginally: it is a direct consequence of the presence of expectations in the exchange rate equation.
+The eigenfunction expansion shows that in a target zone there exist ``soft'' boundaries, where the central bank interventions are determined by the interplay of the distance of the exchange rate to the bounds as well as the tendency of the fundamental to hit them (the risk).
+This allows us to ``endogenize'' the bands: because of $\mathbb{E} \{ dX_t \}$ in the exchange rate equation \eqref{EXCHA}, we have a second-order term which allows us to solve the equation in its Sturm-Liouville form.
+The Fourier coefficients in Proposition 2 modulate the sensitivity of the exchange rate to the distance to the band, allowing for the central bank to intervene whenever the fundamental is felt to be approaching the bounds.
+This mechanism is a direct translation of how much the fundamental tends to escape and how much the central bank needs to intervene marginally or intramarginally: it is a direct consequence of the presence of expectations in the exchange rate equation.
 In other words, the higher the tendency to hit the bounds, the greater is the likelihood that the central bank will actually intervene intramarginally, with increasingly less weight placed on the actual position of the fundamental within the band.
-One can therefore see that the higher is the risk (the fundamental's tendency to escape from its central position), the more the central bank intervenes intramarginally.
-The same applies when the target band shrinks.
-The standard Krugman framework applies when the fundamental is a pure Brownian motion and the central bank only intervenes marginally.
-Note that this phenomenon is directly a consequence of our rigorous characterization of fundamental risk.
-In Section \ref{s:numerics} we show how the model can replicate the different exchange rate densities under different assumptions of feasibility and intervention.\footnote{For additional information, see Figure 2 in \cite{crespo05}} It is also worth noting that this framework potentially allows for the existence of \emph{de jure} and \emph{de facto} bands, as noted by \cite{lundbergh2006time}: if the \emph{de jure} band is large, expectations over the magnitude of risk may react to a narrower \emph{de facto} band.
-This is a phenomenon commonly observed in most ERM countries.
+There exist therefore both \emph{de jure} and \emph{de facto} bands, which is a feature of target zones observed empirically by \cite{lundbergh2006time}: if the \emph{de jure} band is large, expectations over the magnitude of risk react to a narrower \emph{de facto} band.
+This is a phenomenon commonly observed in most ERM countries but not yet formalized\footnote{See Figure 2 in \cite{crespo05}}.